 The solutions for an agnostic alcoholic

-It dawned on me, that any suggested action I was being asked to take was a new idea.
-This was totally opposite to my “old ideas.”
-(See footnote) I could no longer deny, that my old ideas condemned me to keep relapsing.
-I conceded that the new ideas I was learning from David were definitely powers greater than me.
+It dawned on me that any suggested action was a new idea.
+These new ideas were the total opposite of my “old ideas.”
+(See footnote) I could no longer deny that my old ideas condemned me to keep relapsing.
+I conceded that the new ideas David taught me were powers greater than mine.

-I had thirteen years of evidence in AA to show me where my “old ideas” would lead.
-They failed miserably in every area of my life.
-My very best thinking would always end with me picking up that first drink.
-All I had to do was to remain teachable to new ideas.
+The truth was that I had thirteen years of evidence to show me where my “old ideas” got me.
+The best of my old ideas failed in every area.
+My very best thinking always ended with the first drink.

-* “Some of us have tried to hold onto our old ideas and the result was nil till we let go absolutely” (Big Book – First page – chapter five “How it works” the First Edition)
+“Some of us have tried to hold onto our old ideas, and the result was nil till we let go absolutely.”

 Effective powers greater than me

-When I was with David, I realized that the higher powers that were keeping me sober were:
+When I was with David, I realized that the “power greater” keeping me sober was: